 The Chain Reaction Contraption Contest (CRCC) is a spirited competition for students in grades 9-12 and is one of the exciting National Engineers Week events.
 The CRCC fosters an interest in engineering by challenging students to create a machine that will accomplish a specific task using a series of steps.
-The CRCC is sponsored by Westinghouse Electric Company, and presented in cooperation with the Carnegie Science Center and the Engineers' Society of Western Pennsylvania.
+The CRCC is sponsored by Westinghouse Electric Company, and presented in cooperation with the Carnegie Science Center.

 Under the guidance of an engineer mentor (optional) and a teacher sponsor, teams will:

 - Submit a preliminary design drawing.

 - Submit a series of progress photos that show the machine's evolution.

 - Build a machine that accomplishes the assigned task.